Don’t ‘toy around’ with safety – make toy safety a top priority this holiday season

 Think before you buy.
 Toys with strings longer than 12 inches can be a strangulation hazard, and projectile toys that fly or shoot can lead to eye damage.
 Thinking of the worst-case scenario before you buy can help prevent you from living it later.

 Don’t forget the safety gear.
 Make sure to add on any gear necessary to safely enjoy toys and gifts.
 For example, protective gear should always accompany all types of riding toys, from harnesses for rocking horses to helmets for bikes.

 Read the labels.
 Most toys for children under 12 should have the appropriate age range printed on them.
 And if a toy for older children has a “supervision required” label, just make sure you’re willing to take on that responsibility before purchasing.
 If you’re not, it’s a good idea to put it back on the shelf.

 Seeing the joy on the faces of the children you love is one of the season’s special highlights.
 Following these safety tips when shopping can help ensure that their – and your – holidays stay safe and happy.

-For more information on toy safety and the latest recalls, visit http://www.cpsc.gov.
+For information on Emergency Services at Memorial Medical Center, visit our website, mmclc.org.
+For more information on toy safety and the latest recalls, visit cpsc.gov.